xychcz/S3Fit/manuals/basic_usage.md

 - `v0_redshift` (float, <ins>**required**</ins>) \
    Initial guess of the systemic redshift.
 The velocity shifts of all models are in relative to the input `v0_redshift`.
 - `model_config` (nested dictionary, <ins>**required**</ins>) \
    Dictionary of model configurations.
-Please refer to the [model configuration](#2-model-configuration) section for details.
+Please refer to the following [model configuration](#2-model-configuration) section for details.
 #### 1.4 Control of fitting
 - `num_mocks` (int, optional) \
    Number of the mock spectra for the Monte Carlo method.
 The mock spectra are used to estimate the uncertainty of best-fit results.
 Default is `0`, i.e., only the original data will be fit.